isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 RGL returnees who do not have a valid certificate of negative PCR test result in Singapore upon arrival in Indonesia will be quarantined and tested for COVID-19(via a PCR test) at designated quarantine facilities in Indonesia.

 For more information regarding Indonesia's policy for travellers that are returning to Indonesia, please contact the Indonesian Embassy in Singapore (point-of-contact listed at [Annex B](#annexb))

-If a RGL returnee subsequently tests positive for COVID-19 within 14 days after leaving Singapore, he/she will be required to upload his/her TraceTogether app data via the TraceTogether app, using an upload code provided by MOH.
-If the traveller had used the TraceTogether app on a phone that was provided by the host/sponsor, the host/sponsor will be required to upload the TraceTogether app data via the same process.

 <div id="faq-residents-singapore"></div>